shimaore/esl/src/esl.coffee.md

       call.stats ?= {}

-Make sure Node.js will provide us with strings, not buffers.
-Also FreeSwitch isn't set up to handle UTF-8, so don't use that.

-      call.socket.setEncoding('ascii')

 The parser will be the one receiving the actual data from the socket.
 We will process the parser's output below.

       parser = new FreeSwitchParser call.socket